kamilogluipek/dsa210project/README.md

 3. Provide graphs and descriptive statistics using pandas and matplotlib libraries.
 4. Test the hypothesis using p-test and analyzing the charts.
 5. Determine wheter the hypothesis is correct or not, if it's not try to explain why.
+6. Train and evaluate machine learning models to predict Instagram screen time based on weather conditions.

 # Data Analysis